SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 Continuous Integration (CI) Testing
 ===================================

+.. note:: Iris is currently supported and tested against |python_support|
+          running on Linux.
+We do not currently actively test on other platforms such as Windows or macOS.

 The `Iris`_ GitHub repository is configured to run checks against all its branches automatically whenever a pull-request is created, updated or merged.
 The checks performed are: